easyCZ/SLIP-A-2015/report/hayden.md

 which is recommended for use in exercise physiology (which involves large amounts of movement during tests).
 The configuration, introduced in "Exercise
-Physiology: Nutrition, Energy, and Human Performance" [^2], has the ground electrode on the sternum, with the -ve and +ve electrodes in the 5th intercostal space on each side of the chest.
+Physiology: Nutrition, Energy, and Human Performance" [^2], has the ground electrode on the sternum with the -ve and +ve electrodes in the 5th intercostal space on each side of the chest.

 <table>